isonam16/Organic-Chemistry-Toolkit/README.md

 # Organic-Chemistry-Toolkit
-Module to instantiate Carbon Compoundswith nomenclature utilities
+Module to instantiate Carbon Compounds with nomenclature utilities